 Day 3.
 Lac Beauport Pedal and Paddle

-We’ll drive 30-minutes out to Lac Delage and head to Empire 47 (which sits at the 47th parallel).
-Once there, we’ll get changed into riding gear, build bikes (or get fitted with rentals), and get a full briefing from our guides on the exciting day ahead.
+We’ll drive 90-minutes out to Lac Delage and head to Empire 47 (which sits at the 47th parallel).

 Empire 47 is well-known as the world’s premier fatbiking centre, but rest assured the summertime singletrack is just as worthy of admiration as the groomed winter loops.
 Before diving into the trails, our guides will go over a few key riding techniques and proper riding positions as we session the super fun flow trail and pump track.
 Once properly warmed up and briefed on what to expect, we’ll ride a nice mix of green and blue trails like Flowrentide, Huron and Belzébrute where berms, flow lines and stunning vistas await.